acgodson/snapmemo-frontend/README.md

 ![welcome](/shots/logo.png)

-## Snapmemo allows users to save, share and keep track of memorable photos as digital assets on blockchain and web3.storage
+## Snapmemo allows users to save, share and keep track of photographs stored on web3.storage by creating digital assets on the blockchain.

 ## Inspiration